kaz-utashiro/Getopt-EX-Hashed/README.md

 # DESCRIPTION

-**Getopt::EX::Hashed** is a module to automate a hash object to store command line option values.
+**Getopt::EX::Hashed** is a module to automate a hash object to store command line option values for **Getopt::Long** or compatible module including **Getopt::EX::Long**.

 Major objective of this module is integrating initialization and specification into single place.

-Module name shares **Getopt::EX**, but it works independently from other modules included in **Getopt::EX**, so far.
+Module name shares **Getopt::EX**, but it works independently from other modules in **Getopt::EX**, so far.

-In the current implementation, using **Getopt::Long**, or compatible module such as **Getopt::EX::Long** is assumed.
-It is configurable, but no other module is supported now.

 Accessor methods are automatically generated when appropriate parameter is given.